travis-ci/dpl/README.md

                            true)
   --domain NAME            Domain to publish to.
 Not required if the domain is set in the CNAME file in the
-                           project folder. (type: string) --project PAHT           Path to project directory relative to repo root (type: string, default: .)
+                           project folder. (type: string) --project PATH           Path to project directory relative to repo root (type: string, default: .)

 Common Options: